TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 setChannel(2, 863500000);
 ```

-However, in both cases the whole configuration must have been set at least once to be successful.
+However, the whole configuration must have been set at least once to be successful in both cases.

 ## Method: `setRX2Channel`

-In some plans, the TTN module stores a common RX2 downlink channel which is used for RX2 window communication.
-With this method you can configure this channel by defining frequency in `Hz` and its data rates.
+In some plans, the TTN module stores a common RX2 downlink channel, which is used for RX2 window communication.
+With this method, you can configure this channel by defining frequency in `Hz` and its data rates.
 The valid data rates depend on the used frequency plan.
-The method returns true if configuration was successful.
+The method returns true if a configuration is successful.

 ```c
 bool setRx2Channel(uint32_t frequency, uint8_t dr);